Animal Care and Service Workers

 Animal care and service workers are employed in a variety of settings.
 Many work at kennels; others work at zoos, stables, animal shelters, pet stores, veterinary clinics, and aquariums.
-Mobile groomers and pet sitters typically travel to customers' homes.
-Caretakers of show and sports animals must travel to competitions.
+Their work may involve travel.

 Although animal care and service workers may consider their work enjoyable and rewarding, they face unpleasant and emotionally distressing situations at times.
 For example, those who work in shelters may observe abused, injured, or sick animals.
 Some caretakers may have to help veterinarians euthanize injured or unwanted animals.

-Nonfarm animal caretakers have one of the highest rates of injuries and illnesses of all occupations.
-Caretakers may be bitten, scratched, or kicked when working with scared or aggressive animals.
+Animal care and service workers may be bitten, scratched, or kicked when working with scared or aggressive animals.
 Injuries may also happen while the caretaker is holding, cleaning, or restraining an animal.

-Animals may need care around the clock in facilities such as kennels, zoos, animal shelters, and stables that operate 24 hours a day.
-Caretakers often work irregular hours, including evenings, weekends, and holidays.
+Animals may need care around the clock in facilities that operate 24 hours a day, such as kennels, animal shelters, and stables.
+Caretakers often work irregular schedules, including evenings, weekends, and holidays.

 Get the education you need: Find schools for Animal Care and Service Workers near you!